edunzer/YR4_TERM-1/Networking Fundamentals/WEEK 4/LAB 03.md

   a.
 Explain what the filter is doing and explain the purpose of an HTTP GET packet.

+  `The filter is finding all the packets that are going to the 80 port.`

 2. Find the HTTP/1.1 packet that sends the GET request to retrieve www.indofolio.com (Links to an external site.).

   a.
 What packet number is the GET packet?